 McCartha holds an MFA from the University of Notre Dame.
-As a PhD student at the University of California, Santa Cruz, they investigate the ways media art and electronic literature might tell us something new about boundaries, permission, and race.
+As a PhD Candidate at the University of California, Santa Cruz, they investigate the ways media art and electronic literature might tell us something new about boundaries, permission, and race.

 Their peer-reviewed essay, "Notes toward a Virtual Poetics," excerpts from which have appeared on Action Blog, was published by Catalyst: Feminism, Theory, Technoscience in 2022.